Master Moving Images in Photoshop: Essential Techniques

 Edit bit by bit, save often, and label layers well.
 Most importantly, have fun and try new things!

-Following these tips helps you avoid common mistakes.
-Your Photoshop projects will look better, and you’ll save time.
+Following these tips helps you avoid common mistakes when you learn how to move an image in Photoshop.
+Your projects will look better, and you’ll save time.
 Stay patient and practice often.

 Your skills will grow fast!